hmeine/qimage2ndarray/doc/index.rst

 .. toctree::
    :maxdepth: 2

-qimage2ndarray is a small python extension for quickly converting between QImages_ and numpy.ndarrays_ (in both directions).
+qimage2ndarray is a small python package for quickly converting between QImages_ and numpy.ndarrays_ (in both directions).
 These are very common tasks when programming e.g. scientific visualizations in Python using PyQt4_ as the GUI library.